ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 So the simple minimum system here makes PCB design simpler However, are all schematics shown indicative of this 'minimum system'?

+### LCD
+* CMOS:
+* IPS: clear, more power
+* OLED

+### Memory
+Flash Layout:
+bootloader
+partition table
+nvs (encrypted storage of passwords, ssid, etc.) phy_init (rf calibration data) app custom storage partition

+Filesystems:
+  * FAT simple
+  * littleFS
+    want journalling as file corruption likely: littleFS

+wear-leveling enough, i.e. distribute writes/erases across memory blocks filesystem for when storing many irregular sized things like images, audio, database if storing known sizes, better to use circular buffer:
+ - not optimal wear leveling across many sectors
+ - no bad block detection, i.e. periodically check for integrity of sections of memory
+ - write verification/ECC (error correction code) (memory more susceptible as more exposed?)
+ - no power-loss protection; i.e. copy-on-write will copy value and only if successful point new data to it

+internal flash on stm32 faster than SPI limited esp32 external flash

 ## Deployment
 MCU parametric selection using microchip/maps
 "I need the cheapest part I can get, for multiple 10K unit production runs with one SPI bus, one I2S  bus, DMA channels and a handful of GPIOs